Ekman/valheim-docker/README.md

 ### Ports

-Open UDP ports `2456`, `2457` and `2458` on your router and forward them to the hosting server/computer.
+Open UDP ports `2456-2458` on your router and forward them to the hosting server/computer.

 ### Volumes